 Entertainment at Moonshadow Festival

 As we prepare for the solar eclipse on Monday, August 21st, there will be no shortage of entertainment and recreation opportunities at Moonshadow Festival.
 Live music starts Friday August 18th and continues through the weekend, wrapping with open mic sessions on Monday following the total solar eclipse viewing.
-Authentic cowboy storytelling, farm tours, a guided poker hike, morning yoga and markets featuring artisans and local farmers add to the activities we have planned.
+Authentic cowboy storytelling, farm tours, open hiking and a fun poker hike, morning yoga and markets featuring artisans and local farmers add to the activities we have planned.
+Download the printable schedule here

 Find out more about our featured performers and schedules below: